Hero background image default

 with the rest of the library staff to ensure quality services to library users in ways consistent with Library

 policies and procedures.
-For more detailed information click Here.
+For more information click Here.

-To apply for an open staff position, please submit a cover letter along with your resume, and three professional references with contact information, to hrjobs@ctsnet.edu.
+Unless specifically noted in the posted position description, to apply for an open staff position, please submit a cover letter along with your resume, including contact information for three professional references, to hrjobs@ctsnet.edu.
 Please include the job title in the subject line of your e-mail.
 No phone calls, please.
 All offers of employment are subject to a successful background screening.
-This position is not eligible for relocation reimbursement.